 As India industrializes, rural population migrates to urban areas for education and employment opportunities.
 It is obvious that this migration is not merely a shifting of living spaces but a move from a traditional agrarian economy where feudal systems wield considerable authority to a modern industrial economy where the individual depends on democratic institutions to work well.

 And Tamil Nadu is rapidly urbanizing even outside the metropolis of Chennai—it may not be long before we had larger urban population—but that doesn’t stop Chennai from attracting so many young people from the remotest corners of the state.
-Often they are the best of their generation.
+Often they are among the best and most ambitious of their generation.
 Often they leave behind a certain stability of rural life to embrace urban uncertainty in search of great things.
 It won’t be an exaggeration to say that the future of our country depends such young men and women—some of whom were honking in the Nungambakkam High Road at the moment—and what they do with their lives individually and collectively.

 Finally the blockade that held up the traffic seemed to have been cleared and the sea of vehicles started to move slowly.
 Watching it from above, it was like a giant wave advancing towards coast picking up speed.
 I fell in love with Chennai right away.